Southwest Colombia

 Colombia is famous among birders and naturalists for being the most bird-rich county on Earth.
 While that's impressive enough, so, too, is its overall biodiversity which is eclipsed only by that of Brazil.........which has the advantage of being more than seven times larger.
 The unique topography of the country - Pacific and Caribbean coasts, three Andean ranges, vast Amazonian forest, and the equally vast Llanos - supports a tremendous number of bird species, including about 90 endemics and over 100 near endemics.
 Southwest Colombia offers exceptional opportunities to see, enjoy, and learn about the country's impressive birds and wildlife as it has good tourist infrastructure, good habitat variety, and many talented Colombian people who make our trip safe, comfortable, and fun.

 We begin this journey in the valley of the Rio Cauca, an important area that is not only home to several endemic birds but is also a key biogeographic feature in Colombia, separating the Central from the Western Andes.
 Here we’ll visit Laguna de Sonso, a freshwater wetland area with a large variety of birds.
-In addition to waders, kingfishers, horned screamer, comb duck, all three species of ani, and whistling-ducks, we’ll look for less common species such as apical flycatcher, grayish piculet, jet antbird, little cuckoo, ruby topaz hummingbird, blackish rail, and others.
-We’ll have lunch near the lagoon and in the afternoon visit the nearby Yotoco reserve, one of the few well forested spots in the valley.
-Here we’ll look for a nice suite of widespread tropical species - piratic flycatcher, yellow-bellied elaenia, slate-throated redstart, blue-necked tanager, collared trogon - as well as some rarities such as yellow-headed and white-bibbed manakins, bar-crested antshrike, Parker’s antbird, and others.
+In addition to waders, kingfishers, horned screamer, comb duck, smooth-billed and greater anis, and whistling-ducks, we’ll look for less common species such as apical flycatcher, grayish piculet, jet antbird, little cuckoo, ruby topaz hummingbird, slaty spinetail, and others.
+Spectacled parrotlets are common in the area and nest on some of the visitor center buildings, offering close up views.
+After a few hours of easy walking along the laguna trails, we’ll take a short boat trip along the Rio Cauca to Osprey Ecolodge where we’ll have a delicious lunch.
+In addition to some of the same birds, we’ll have chances to see two Amazonian species that have oddly isolated populations in the Cauca Valley - masked cardinal and oriole blackbird.
+They sometimes have a common potoo day-roosting on the grounds.

 Another famous spot is San Cipriano, about 90 minutes to the west.
-Here in the Choco lowlands, we’ll enjoy outstanding lowland rainforest as we look for Baudo guan, Baudo oropendula, blue-tailed trogon, Choco toucan, stripe-billed aracari, rose-faced parrot, spot-crowned and five-colored barbets, tooth-billed hummingbird, and many more - the ebird list for this location is over 400 species.
+Here in the Choco lowlands, we’ll enjoy outstanding lowland rainforest as we look for Baudo guan, Baudo oropendula, blue-tailed and other trogons, Choco and yellow-throated toucans, stripe-billed aracari, rose-faced parrot, spot-crowned and five-colored barbets, scarlet-and-white, rufous-winged, and blue-whiskered tanagers, black-breasted puffbird, white-ringed flycatcher, speckled mourner, golden-collared and velvety manakins, dusky and spotted antbirds, tooth-billed hummingbird, and many more - the ebird list for this location is over 400 species.
 We’ll spend the whole day in this area, returning to the lodge in the late afternoon.
 The diversity in this area is such that we may very well make two day trips here.

-The Anchicaya Valley is yet another famous spot to the west.
-This area is a little higher than San Cipriano so we’ll have chances to see many new species, including lemon-spectacled tanager, toucan barbet, crested ant-tanager, golden-collared honeycreeper, glistening-green and rufous-throated tanagers, perhaps the rare scarlet-and-white and golden-chested tanagers, sooty-headed wren, and others.
-While in the Anchicaya area, we’ll visit a well known feeding station, the Avistamiento de Aves Dona Dora.
-Here we’ll look for black-headed and Choco brushfinches, crimson-rumped toucanet, greenish puffleg, plain-backed antpitta, ochre-breasted tanager, Zeledon’s antbird, and more.
+The upper Anchicaya Valley is yet another famous spot to the west.
+Here we’ll visit a well known feeding station, the Avistamiento de Aves Dona Dora.
+This area is a little higher than San Cipriano so we’ll have chances to see many new species, including lemon-spectacled and purplish-mantled tanagers, toucan barbet, glistening-green and rufous-throated tanagers, Choco and black-headed brushfinches, sooty-headed and bay wrens, crimson-rumped toucanet, empress brilliant, velvet-purple coronet, purple-bibbed whitetip, plain-backed antpitta, ochre-breasted tanager, Zeledon’s antbird, Pacific flatbill, lemon-browed flycatcher, and more.

-As one of the most biologically rich countries in the world and with a landmass almost twice the size of Texas, Colombia offers many choices to traveling nature enthusiasts.
-The Cali region offers not only easy access but hosts some of the highest endemism in the world and provides the perfect introduction to this natural paradise.
-In addition to the many great birds, we'll learn a lot about the excellent natural history of the area.
+As one of the most biologically rich countries in the world and with a landmass almost twice the size of Texas, Colombia offers many choices for traveling nature enthusiasts.
+The Cali region offers easy access to many special sites and provides the perfect introduction to this natural paradise.
+As with all of my trips, we'll do a lot more than bird listing - bird life histories and behaviors, general tropical ecology, biogeography, evolutionary biology, plants, mammals, reptiles, etc. …….and how all of this is tied together in a meaningful context.